 Short story by Michael Botur

-‘Madame,’ he says, with a black slit of a grin cutting open his little lizard-face, letting teeth leak out.
+‘Madame,’ he says, with a black slit of a grin cutting open his little face, letting teeth leak out.
 ‘Let us begin.’

-I’m trying to see if I can sneak something from the lunch menu, we really should’ve come here between 11.30-1.30 on Thursdays when everything’s massively discounted, instead of tonight, but Wayne yanks the lunch menu out of my hands and tells me to stop panicking about money.
+I’m trying to see if I can order something from the lunch menu even though it’s night.
+We really should’ve come here between 11.30-1.30 on Thursdays when everything’s massively discounted, instead of tonight, but Wayne yanks the lunch menu out of my hands and tells me to stop panicking about money.
 He adjusts the single candle yellowing our table til it’s positioned just right.
 He forces the wine list into my fingers and tells me to order anything.

-The waiter – a student, one of the good ones, without tattoos on his neck – arrives and looms over us.
+The waiter – a student, one of the good ones, without tats on his neck – arrives and looms over us.
 He doesn’t even look down my tits.
-Ducasse is a swanky joint.
+Ducasse must be a swanky joint.

 ‘Scuse me, um, what’s a… a… can of apès?’
 I ask him, ‘Canned apes?’